hammerlink/HammerGnuBlog/fm-stream/docs/sound-distance.md

 By using a multiply by const -1 and a threshold block I created a digital value out of the flow.
 Hooray!!!

 Next step is transmitting this signal on to a messagebus, and receiving a date from gnuradio?
+I should also trigger an action each time the value changes.

+### Triggering an action upon change
+With the embedded Python block I managed to trigger an action upon changing the value.
+I also added a block to trigger a message on a messagebus.
+With this I could sent multiple messages of multiple microhpones.

+The only down side is that I noticed that the samples are delayed because of buffers etc.
+I would have to run localization code after the actions occured.
+I would need to get the correct datestamps of each trigger.

+=> I could also write a simple program that executes the 3 microhpones at the same time.
+And then analyze the primary microphone for certain patterns.
+If there is a hit it needs to check the data of the other 2 microphones.